MorenaBarboni/SuMo-SOlidity-MUtator/README.md

-# SuMO
+# SuMo
 SuMo is a mutation testing tool for Solidity Smart Contracts.
 It features 25 Solidity-specific mutation operators, as well as 19 traditional operators.

+Note that [ReSuMo](https://github.com/MorenaBarboni/ReSuMo/tree/main/src) advances the functionalities of SuMo through:
+1. a static, file-level regression testing mechanism for evolving projects
+2. the usage of the Trivial Compiler Equivalence (TCE) for automatically detecting and discarding mutant equivalencies

 ## Installation